 Transfer Opportunities with Vol State

-The Criminal Justice Associate of Science (A.S.) and Associate of Arts (A.A.)
-Tennessee Transfer Pathway (TTP) University Parallel programs allow graduates to complete a bachelor’s degree program at any public university and many private universities in Tennessee.
+Criminal Justice A.S. and A.A. graduates are eligible to complete a bachelor’s degree program at any public university and many private universities in Tennessee, such as these.

-MTSU also accepts Vol State’s A.A.S. graduates if you wish to pursue a B.S. in Professional Studies.
+MTSU also accepts Vol State’s A.A.S. degree if you wish to pursue a B.S. in Professional Studies.